 The Kerberos project started as an Open Source project, with a main focus on low-cost devices such as the Raspberry Pi.
 Later on the Open Source version was bundled inside the Docker technology so that it was easier to distribute.
 Anyone can use the Open Source version for personal usage.

 Enterprises are more demanding, and have a lot of surveillance cameras, therefore they need a scalable surveillance system.
 The Enterprise edition of Kerberos is a licensed service which allows you to operate a video surveillance cluster (Kubernetes) on-premise or in the cloud (AWS/GCP/Azure).
-This will be released in 2020/Q1.

 The Open Source and Enterprise edition are significantly different from a source code point of view.
-The Enterprise version is a complete rewrite of the Open Source version, and got all the best practices we discovered over the years implemented.
+The Enterprise edition is a complete rewrite of the Open Source version, and got all the best practices we discovered over the years implemented.
 Both version are and will remain updated in the future.

 When installing a Kerberos agent inside your local network, it's possible to review your activity by using the agent's web interface.
 By its nature, you will not be able to access the web interface from the cloud (outside your local network).
 On top of that, the Kerberos agent doesn't come with a consolidated overview.
 This means that you will need to open multiple web interfaces, one for each connected surveillance camera.
 To simplify and resolve all of these challenges, Kerberos Cloud was developed.
 Read more about the different features and functions of Kerberos Cloud here.